andkon/excalibur/README.md

 > "Too many developers forget that software development, even open-source, is 20% code and 80% people." -[bphogan](https://news.ycombinator.com/item?id=11083033)

-Camelot is a big place with a lot of problems, but there's one we care about. *In this first paragraph, you must explain what that problem is.* Our problem is that Camelot needs a leader.
+Camelot is a big place with a lot of problems.
+In this first paragraph, you must explain what you care about, and what your problem is.
+The problem we care about is that Camelot needs a leader.

-Camelot needs a solution, and ``excalibur`` is the *(clever -- maybe even cheeky)* name of the one thing that solves this one problem best. *It sounds almost magical in how it could simply solve the problems above - problems that many people have tried to solve before.
-Now, you explain how it solves those problems:* ``excalibur`` tells you instantly whether or not a person is that leader.
+Fortunately, ``excalibur`` is here, and it solves this one problem better than anything else.
+It almost magically solve a problem that many people have tried to solve before.
+Because of that, you must explain how it solves this problem: ``excalibur`` tells you instantly whether or not a person is the leader that Camelot needs.

-*In this final introductory paragraph, you explain how* ``excalibur`` works differently than most other attempted solutions.
-Specifically, it's hard to pull out of a stone, so only real leaders can do it.
+In this final introductory paragraph, you explain how ``excalibur`` works differently than most other attempted solutions.
+Specifically, Excalibur is really hard to pull out of a stone, so only real leaders can do it.

 Installation
 ------------